sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

-The IV is 128 bits long and calculated from the CTR field of the Frame header:
+The IV is 128 bits long and calculated from the KeyId and the CTR field of the Frame header:

 ~~~~~
-IV = (CTR) XOR Salt key
+IV = (KeyId  CTR) XOR Salt key
 ~~~~~